Metal Roof Repair

 If you own a commercial building located in an area prone to hurricanes, it’s generally wise to carry roof insurance that covers damage from any named storm.

-Buildings are less likely to sustain hurricane roof damage when employing metal instead of asphalt shingles.
+Metal roofing for churches and buildings is less likely to sustain hurricane roof damage than asphalt shingles.

 But winds exceeding 100 mph are likely to down trees and propel objects through windows, siding, and smash roof panels.